LIMUNIMI/pycarla/README.rst

 HELP
 ----

-If you need help, please [open an issue](https://github.com/LIMUNIMI/pycarla/issues/new/choose) or [create a discussion](https://github.com/LIMUNIMI/pycarla/discussions/new?category=q-a).
+If you need help, please `open an issue <https://github.com/LIMUNIMI/pycarla/issues/new/choose>`_ or `create a discussion <https://github.com/LIMUNIMI/pycarla/discussions/new?category=q-a>`_.

 TODO
 ----